jedmike/UCF-homework-week10/README.md

 2. Make a new GitHub repository called liri-node-app and clone it to your computer.

-3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
+3. To retrieve the data that will power this app, we need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
 You'll find these Node packages crucial for your assignment.

    * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)